Lessons to Jive with Your Schedule and Your Wallet

 This world-famous university has the distinction and the intensity sought by the serious and ambitious students among us.
 Apart from its university courses for students working toward a degree, the Sorbonne’s Cours de Civilisation Française also functions as a language school much like the Alliance Française and Campus Langues, but on a more consuming semester-long schedule.
 With the typical course options of extensive or intensive, morning or afternoon, general courses or specialized, the Sorbonne stands apart for its notoriously demanding levels of homework.
 Remember, this is university level!

 Pros: Worldwide recognition, high-quality education and the side perk of a snazzy addition to your CV.
-Venture from the general courses and browse the quirky modules with subjects like spoken and written expression, civilization lectures, French for tourism (diplomas awarded by the Paris Chamber of Commerce) and academic work methodology.
+Venture from the general courses and browse the quirky modules with subjects like spoken and written expression, civilization lectures, French for tripism (diplomas awarded by the Paris Chamber of Commerce) and academic work methodology.
 Attend classes in the heart of Paris and become a part of an expansive university network.